Willi Manages the Whole Thing

 Willi Manages the Whole Thing (Willi wird das Kind schon schaukeln) is a 1972 German sports comedy film directed by Werner Jacobs and starring Heinz Erhardt, Erika von Thellmann and Hannelore Elsner.
-Willi takes over as manager of a provincial football team.
 German footballer Uwe Seeler appears as himself.
 It was the final entry into a four film series with Heinz Erhardt as Willi.

 It was shot at the Bavaria Studios in Munich with location shooting taking place in West Berlin.

+Synopsis

+Willi takes over as manager of a provincial football team.